Crystal Crane Hot Springs Reviews & Guide

 Crane Hot Springs History

 As you can read on the Crane Hot Springs website this place is almost 100 years old.
 In the 1920s, there were three hot springs here.
-Because water from natural hot springs is therapeutic and relaxing, local doctor and entrepreneur have founded a resort here with a hot spring swimming pool.
+Because water from natural hot springs is therapeutic and relaxing, a local doctor and entrepreneurs have founded a resort here with a hot spring swimming pool.
 The water was so hot (180 degrees F) that they had to wait for days to cool the water.
-At the beginning the name of the resort was “I and C Hot Springs”.
+At the beginning, the name of the resort was “I and C Hot Springs”.
 Unfortunately, it was a fire around 1930 which destroyed the dance hall and restaurant.
 New owners gave a new name to the resort.
 The name was “Crane Hot Springs,” then “Crystal Crane Hot Springs.”
 In 2019 was a return to the phrase “Crane Hot Springs.”
 So, now the name is Crane Hot Springs to eliminate confusion with Crystal Hot Springs in northern Utah.

-From 1997 the owners are Dan and Denise Kryger.
+Since 1997 the owners are Dan and Denise Kryger.
 They built the cedar-enclosed bathhouses, dug out the almost 7-ft deep hot spring pond, upgraded the RV facilities, renovated the motel and cabins, and completed various other improvements.

 There is an enjoyable and friendly atmosphere in the Crane Hot Springs resort.
 The service is at the highest level, making you want to stay here for more than one night.
 They offer warm memories for families and a romantic stay for couples.
 Moreover, the place is pets friendly.